niemopen/niem-open-training/Main NIEM XML Training Document.md

 ### Adding New Content to the Exchange

 To summarize, there are two major ways to add new content to an exchange.
-We've seen them both above.

-If you're _already_ creating a new complex object and type, like `CrashDriverInfo` and `CrashDriverInfoType` above, you can simply add new elements to the new type, as we did with `ext:PrivacyMetadata`.
+If you're _already_ extending to make a new complex object and type, like `CrashDriverInfo` and `CrashDriverInfoType` above, you can simply add new elements to the new type.
 This is called "concrete extension."

 But if you're not already creating the new type for other reasons, you should use augmentations.
-We used added `j:CrashPersonAugmentationPoint` to our exchange and used it as a hook on which we hung `ext:PersonDefenestrationIndicator`.
+We used `j:CrashPersonAugmentationPoint` in our exchange and used it as a hook on which we hung `ext:PersonDefenestrationIndicator`.

 ### Problems with Concrete Extensions